Roope Kakko

+Early life and amateur career

 Kakko was born in Espoo, Finland.
 He started playing golf at the age of five.

 In 2004, Kakko became only the third amateur to win a tournament on the Challenge Tour, when he won his home event, the Volvo Finnish Open.

+Professional career

-The win earned him a Tour card for the following season, and having turned professional later in 2004, he joined the Challenge Tour full-time.
+The win earned him a Challenge Tour card for the following season; having turned professional later in 2004, he joined the Challenge Tour full-time.
 He was a regular on the tour for the next five seasons, although he did not win again, with a best finish on the money list of 27th in 2008, when he was twice a runner-up.
-His strong 2008 season gained Kakko entry into a small number of European Tour events, and he capitalised on those opportunities by making successive top-10 finishes at the 2009 BMW Italian Open and 3 Irish Open.
+His strong 2008 season gained Kakko entry into a small number of European Tour events and he capitalised on those opportunities by making successive top-10 finishes at the 2009 BMW Italian Open and 3 Irish Open.
 Despite these successes, his limited playing opportunities meant Kakko returned to the Challenge Tour full-time in 2010, but at the end of that season he came through the Qualifying School to secure full membership of the European Tour for the first time.
-In October 2013, Kakko would win at the National Bank of Oman Golf Classic on the Challenge Tour.
+In October 2013, Kakko won at the National Bank of Oman Golf Classic on the Challenge Tour.

+In August 2015, Kakko claimed his first victory on the European Tour at the Madeira Islands Open - Portugal - BPI.
+It was a dual-ranking European and Challenge Tour event.

+In September 2024, Kakko won the final event of the 2024 Finnish Tour season, claiming the season-long Order of Merit title.

 Personal life

-Kakko's wife is the LPGA Tour golfer Minea Blomqvist; they have one child.
-He is friends with American band Avenged Sevenfold.
+Kakko is married to former LPGA Tour golfer Minea Blomqvist; they have two children together.